Search SiteClose Search

 A childcare fund is available for assistance towards childcare costs.
 All FE students are eligible to apply to the fund.

 This allowance is only paid for days you are timetabled to attend college or approved college work placements.

 The amount awarded will be dependent on whether the family is a one-parent or two-parent family.
-If you have a partner in employment, your household income should be less than £39,999 per year.

 There is a guaranteed Lone Parent Childcare Grant for Lone Parents - a grant of £1,215 that all lone parents (Full-time/Part-time FE and HE students) are eligible to apply for if they have registered childcare costs.